50 Interesting & Fun Facts About Kentucky State to Discover

 Tea and sandwiches are a Kentucky tradition for relaxing spring and summer days.
 However, no sandwich would be complete without benedictine spread.

-This sandwich spread or cracker dip is made with cream cheese, cucumbers, onion, hot pepper, and hot sauce.
+This sandwich spread or cracker dip features cream cheese, cucumbers or cucumber juice, onion, and cayenne pepper.
 The flavor combination may seem interesting to out-of-towners, but it's a state specialty and can be found on restaurant menus around Kentucky.
+It was created by Jennie Carter Benedict in Louisville around the beginning of the 20th century.

-Now Post-Its are made in multiple factories, but at one time, they were only produced in Kentucky.
-A scientist for 3M combined his frustration for his page markings falling out and his temporary adhesive to create the sticky notes we know today.
+Now, Post-Its are made in multiple factories, but at one time, Post-It Notes were only produced in Kentucky at a plant in Cynthiana.
+A scientist for 3M combined his frustration with his page markings falling out and his temporary adhesive to create the sticky notes we know today.

-You can only remarry the same person 3 times.
+You can only remarry the same person three times in the state

-Sometimes it takes a few tries to make things work out in a relationship.
-However, in Kentucky, you better make sure of the 3rd time try.
+Sometimes, it takes a few tries to make things work out in a relationship.
+However, in Kentucky, you better make sure the third time works out!

-According to state law, you can marry (and divorce) the same person a maximum of 3 times.
-There's no record as to how many times this law has needed to be enforced.
+According to state law, you can marry (and divorce) the same person a maximum of three times, making a fourth wedding off limits.
+There's no record of how many times this law has needed to be enforced.

 Scary Facts About Kentucky

-The entrance of a rocky tunnel filled with moss and plants
+The entrance of a rocky tunnel with moss and plants around it

 Since it was so easy to infect others, tuberculosis patients needed their own hospitals.
 In Kentucky, the Waverly Hills Sanatorium was constructed to serve that purpose.
 It opened in 1926 and remained in operation for tuberculosis patients until 1961.